2020 Hawai‘i College Guide

 There’s a stereotype that nontraditional students only use online programs, but there are a multitude of options, including in-person and online classes, and expanded programs, including hybrids of on-campus and off-campus classes.
-Of course, “Fully online education can provide working professionals and nontraditional students with a more flexible schedule by allowing them to drive the times in which they are online,” says Vincent Del Casino Jr., vice president for Academic Initiatives and Student Success at the University of Arizona.
+Of course, “Fully online education can provide working professionals and nontraditional students with a more flexible schedule by allowing them to drive the times in which they are online,” says Vincent Del Casino Jr., interim senior vice provost for Academic Initiatives and Student Success at the University of Arizona.
 “We see it in so many industries, where an on-demand model has taken hold and I think higher ed is certainly trending in that direction,” he says.

 Think Outside the Degree

 It’s not just about getting a bachelor’s, master’s or Ph.D.
 “We’ve seen that there’s a need for things like Applied Science degrees and certificate programs,” says Del Casino.
 “If you’re a working professional and you’re looking to increase your marketability in the workplace, you may not need to get a full MBA,” he says, but could take advantage of other programs.
 He cites a University of Arizona Coding Bootcamp that teaches the essentials of web development as an example, or Adobe Creative Cloud Fast Track.
 “There are a lot of options.”

 When it comes to the final decision, nontraditional and traditional students are exactly the same: It’s all about finding the best fit for you.

 There are nearly 5,000 postsecondary schools in the U.S., according to the National Center for Education Statistics.
 But that doesn’t mean they all fall into the same category.
 Let’s take a look at the differences.